Ageing: Ageing versus immortality

 Human beings and members of other species, especially animals, age and die.
 Fungi, too, can age.
 In contrast, many species can be considered potentially immortal: for example, bacteria fission to produce daughter cells, strawberry plants grow runners to produce clones of themselves, and animals in the genus Hydra have a regenerative ability by which they avoid dying of old age.

-Early life forms on Earth, starting at least 3.7 billion years ago, were single-celled organisms (an organism that consists of a single cell, unlike a multicellular organism that consists of multiple cells).
-Such organisms (Prokaryotes, Protozoans, algae) multiply by fission into daughter cells.
-(Daughter cells are cells that result from a single dividing parent cell.
-Two daughter cells are the result of the mitotic process while four cells result from the meiotic process.
-For organisms that reproduce via sexual reproduction, daughter cells result from meiosis); thus do not age and are potentially immortal under favorable conditions.
+Early life forms on Earth, starting at least 3.7 billion years ago, were single-celled organisms.
+Such organisms (Prokaryotes, Protozoans, algae) multiply by fission into daughter cells; thus single celled organisms have been thought to not age and to be potentially immortal under favorable conditions.
+However, evidence has been reported that aging leading to death occurs in the single-cell bacterium Escherichia coli, an organism that reproduces by morphologically symmetrical division.
+Evidence of aging has also been reported for the bacterium Caulobacter crescintus. and the single cell yeast Saccharomyces cerevisiae.

-Aging and mortality of the individual organism became possible with the evolution of sexual reproduction, which occurred with the emergence of the fungal/animal kingdoms approximately a billion years ago, and the evolution of seed-producing plants 320 million years ago.
+Ageing and mortality of the individual organism became more evident with the evolution of eukaryotic sexual reproduction, which occurred with the emergence of the fungal/animal kingdoms approximately a billion years ago, and the evolution of seed-producing plants 320 million years ago.
 The sexual organism could henceforth pass on some of its genetic material to produce new individuals and could itself become disposable with respect to the survival of its species.
 This classic biological idea has however been perturbed recently by the discovery that the bacterium E. coli may split into distinguishable daughter cells, which opens the theoretical possibility of "age classes" among bacteria.

 Even within humans and other mortal species, there are cells with the potential for immortality: cancer cells which have lost the ability to die when maintained in a cell culture such as the HeLa cell line, and specific stem cells such as germ cells (producing ova and spermatozoa).
 In artificial cloning, adult cells can be rejuvenated to embryonic status and then used to grow a new tissue or animal without ageing.
 Normal human cells however die after about 50 cell divisions in laboratory culture (the Hayflick Limit, discovered by Leonard Hayflick in 1961).

-Signs
+Symptoms

-A number of characteristic ageing symptoms are experienced by a majority or by a significant proportion of humans during their lifetimes.
+A number of characteristic ageing symptoms are experienced by a majority, or by a significant proportion of humans during their lifetimes.